DDohyeon2941/A-measure-of-the-importance-of-moment-for-ball-strike-counts-in-a-baseball-plate-appearance/README.md

 - Pitchers tend to throw faster fastballs at counts with higher IOM values.
 - Ace pitchers (those who received Cy Young Award votes) tend to pitch even faster in high IOM two-strike situations.
 - The DTMC model effectively explains the probabilistic structure of a baseball PA and player behavior.

+## Usage

+We used the code files to extract information and generate tables in the manuscript

+- First of all, we used the get_state_observation_[github].py and get_elite_state_observation_0119.py to extract ball speed and observation for each count.
+-- whole: episode_list_0119_f_index.pkl, whole_state_ratio_0119.csv,
+-- elite: elite_state_start_speed_0119.pickle, elite_state_ratio_0119.csv
+- Subsequently, we generated the limiting probabilities for count using get_elite_limit_prob_importance_fastball_0119.py and get_limit_prob_importance_fastball_0119.py
+-- whole_dataset_empirical_validity_0119.csv, elite_dataset_empirical_validity_0119.csv
+- After extracting the imformation, we generated tables with the code files -- generate_tables5.py, generate_tables6.py, generate_tables7.py, generate_tables8.py, generate_tables9.py,

 ## Contributing